eccentricdevotion/TARDISVortexManipulator/README.md

 * `/vm {worldname}` - Teleport to a random location in the specified world
 * `/vm {worldname} {X} {Y} {Z}` - Teleport to specific location in the specified world
 * `/vm` - Teleport to random world, random location.
 If another player is standing on the same block as you, they will teleport with you, using more energy.
-Max of you and two others (or one or just you depending on energy levels of the Vortex Manipulator)
+Max of you and two others (or one or just you, depending on energy levels of the Vortex Manipulator)
 * `/vm go {custom}` - Teleport to saved location

 ### Saves